miyurud/jasminegraph/README.md

 JasmineGraph is a C/C++ based distributed graph database server.
 It has been developed following the [Acacia](https://github.com/miyurud/Acacia) graph database server architecture.
 JasmineGraph can be run on single computer as well as on a compute cluster.

 ## 2. Building JasmineGraph on Single Computer
-Prerequisites
+**Prerequisites**

 The following build tools, applications, and libraries need to be installed before building JasmineGraph.
+The CMakeLists.txt file's entries need to be updated to match with the installation locations of the dependencies.

-- GCC 5.4.0 or above
+- GCC 9.1.0 (recommended) or above
 - Cmake version 3.10.3 or above
 - Google Flat Buffers (https://github.com/google/flatbuffers)
     - Clone the flatbuffers repository to $ENV{HOME}/software
     - Checkout Tag v1.10.0
     - Follow https://google.github.io/flatbuffers/flatbuffers_guide_building.html link to build flatbuffers
 - Metis (http://glaros.dtc.umn.edu/gkhome/metis/metis/download)
+    - Follow the installation guidelines provided in this [URL](http://glaros.dtc.umn.edu/gkhome/metis/metis/download).
 - SdpLog (https://github.com/gabime/spdlog)
     - Clone or download the repository from the above link
     - Once downloaded specify the include directory in CMakeList.txt.